Inspired by immersive, interactive theatre.

 Putting interactivity into practice

-At Quinine, we know that getting customers to interact and try new services involves thinking beyond the traditional product-display fixture.
+Quinine is a leading retail design agency and we know that getting customers to interact and try new services involves thinking beyond the traditional product-display fixture.
 For a recent store concept for the UK's largest mobile network operator EE, we retrained floor staff as ‘experience guides’ … encouraging them to get customers involved and engaged with everything around them.
 Staff were given techniques and tools including large, digital screens and physical props.
 These were used to create context and narrative, bringing complex products and services to life in a fun-yet-meaningful way.

 Retail needs to stay current and respond to today’s (and tomorrow’s) social trends and attitudes.
 To do this, the industry (and especially strategists) must look sideways at different kinds of cultural and social activities, events and happenings for inspiration.
+It’s a strategy our retail design agency uses regularly to keep ahead of the competition and industry trends

 References and further reading: